cosmos/cosmos-sdk/docs/spec/staking/transactions.md

 # Transaction Overview

 In this section we describe the processing of the transactions and the corresponding updates to the state.
-Transactions:

-* TxCreateValidator
-* TxEditValidator
-* TxDelegation
-* TxStartUnbonding
-* TxRedelegate

-Other important state changes:

-* Update Validators

-Other notes:
+Notes:
 * `tx` denotes a reference to the transaction being processed
 * `sender` denotes the address of the sender of the transaction
 * `getXxx`, `setXxx`, and `removeXxx` functions are used to retrieve and